Staceadam/wolff-cli/README.md

-build for both esm and cjs in templates add plop at base and make something where you can quickly add new base templates add plop to templates find a way to share base code between ts and js projects add tsup to typescript templates add prettier base add eslint cli option for a future npm package or not

-Main
+## TODO

+-   make main function more modular
+-   include options for published and unpublished templates
+-   add other templates
+-   add github action to release
+-   add prettier and eslint
+-   base a base template that can be pulled from across all templates
+    -   theres too much in common and to much to update between them all
+-   add tests
--   add semver
+-   add debugger settings
-    -   need a way to easily update the package.json version and then publish
-    -   this could be done with a devops github job maybe and base the branch on main

-all tooling should be a multiple select prompt
+-   make a github org with @wolff that matches all the projects you wanna do

-future templates
+Future templates

--   turbo
+-   turbo monorepo

+    -   next/react-native

 -   cli
     -   with prompts
     -   without prompts